 Which ferry route will be next to close?
 The Sai Wan Ho to Kwun Tong and Sai Wan Ho to Sam Ka Tsuen (better known as Lei Yue Mun) routes must be high on the list.
 The ferries never seem to have had more than a dozen, mainly elderly passengers in all the years I have taken them and the numbers seem to be declining.

 On the 25th September 2014 I took the ferry from Sai Wan Ho to Kwun Tong, walked from there passing through the industrial area of Yau Tong and caught the Sam Ka Tsuen ferry back to Sai Wan Ho.
-I am not a photographer but I’d borrowed my wife’s camera, and took pictures of the piers, ferries, crew and passengers…of the slow boats… a tribute to Flanders and Swann’s, On the Slow Train.
+I am not a photographer but I’d borrowed my wife’s camera (note not an iphone), and took pictures of the piers, ferries, crew and passengers…of the slow boats… a tribute to Flanders and Swann’s, On the Slow Train.

 First – Sai Wan Ho Ferry Pier which opened in 1983 replacing the temporary Tai Koo Shing Ferry Pier

 Then on to Sea Coral 8, Sai Wan Ho to Kwun Tong with Captain Freddy Chiu.
 Ferries depart SWH 7.03am to 9.40pm and KT 6.48 to 9.18pm.